whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

 ## How do I make use of open source? {#howdoimakeuseofopensource}
 As a penetration tester, I have to prioritize what I want to complete first for having a prepared arsenal for any penetration test.
 Because time is precious to every one of us, we have to move fast:
 <ol>
-<li>Get a working base code first from Empire, Metasploit, etc., would be ideally instead of reinventing the whell (reinventing the whell is a good thing if you are a malware developer - but this is a story for other article :) ).</li>
+<li>Get a working base code first from Empire, Metasploit, etc., would be ideally instead of reinventing the wheel (reinventing the wheel is a good thing if you are a malware developer - but this is a story for other article :) ).</li>
 <li>Customize functions - change default parameters/functions names, delete comments, write the functionality in other way, etc.</li>
 <li>Obfuscate code.</li>
 <li>Test against AV - Make sure you disable the option for permitting to Microsoft to upload your sample in their cloud sandbox.
 This will just waste your precious payload.</li>